teamhanko/hanko/README.md

 After the services are up and running, the example can be opened at `localhost:8888`.
 To receive emails, without your own smtp server, we added [mailslurper](https://github.com/mailslurper/mailslurper) which will be available at `localhost:8080`.

-> **Note:** Some services are not published to a registry yet and will be built before the services are started.
+> **Note:** Some services are not published to a registry yet and will be built locally before the services are started.

 > **Note:** Currently the services are not waiting for postgres to be ready.
 So the services output an error, that they
 > can not connect to the db.
 Just wait a second until the services are settled.